Share on facebook Share on twitter Share on linkedin Share...Read More

-The methodical behaviorism of the Internet leads and absorbs users to the social media.
-Different neurotransmitters are activated within your system, as simple as the sound of notifications (…).
+The methodical behaviorism of the Internet leads and absorbs users to social networks.
+With small dopamine chutes, different neurotransmitters are activated within your system, as simple as the sound of notifications. (…)

-Regular users of the social media are forming part of a unique global competition: the domain of attention.
-A behavior conditioned by the profitability of views, likes, followers, in short, fame.
-An empire for rent that has validated statuses that favor it: the vultures, the trolling, the manufacturing of (fake, aggressive) content, the manipulation of information, the display of power, the fake communities.
-The big technology houses (Facebook, Google) depend on these statutes, other giants (Microsoft, Amazon and Apple) just resort to them occasionally.
-They are distinguished depending on the increase of the cast of film actors, as if it were Bollywood.
-They have a remarkable number of extras, ghost entities, favored within the Reddit and 4chan communities.
+Social media regulars launch themselves into a unique global competition: the domain of attention.
+A behavior conditioned by the profitability of views, likes, followers, in short, the notoriety.
+A rental empire that has validated status that favors it: the vulture, the trolley , the manufacture of content (false, aggressive), the manipulation of information, the display of power, false communities.
+The big tech houses (Facebook, Google) depend on these statutes, other giants (Microsoft, Amazon, and Apple) just resort occasionally.
+They are distinguished depending on the inflation of acting film staff as if it were Bollywood.
+They have a remarkable number of extras, spooky entities, favored within the communities of Reddit and 4chan.

-The term NPC (Non Playable Character) originally comes from the gamers community.
-It refers to a role within videogames controlled by Artificial Intelligence or codes.
-On Twitter, it was adjusted to people who autonomously followed the thoughts and social tendencies of the group.
+The term NPC (Non-Playable Character) originally comes from the gamers community.
+It refers to a role within video games controlled by Artificial Intelligence or codes.
+On Twitter, it was adjusted to people who autonomously followed the group’s social tendencies and thoughts.
 During 2018 it prevailed as the flagship meme of the ideological campaign in the digital kingdom.
-It was a war that had been embraced by hordes of trolls dressed –with gray skins– as political adversaries.
-A significant fact that favored its growing acceptance was the strategy of Alex Jones, the spokesman for the U.S. extreme right’s conspiracy theories, who offered 10,000 dollars to anyone who made the most original meme.
+It was a war that had been embraced by hordes of trolls dressed – with gray skins – of political adversaries.
+A significant fact that favored its growing reception was the strategy of Alex Jones, spokesperson for conspiracy theories of the American ultra-right, who offered $ 10,000 to the one who made the most original meme.

-After the #Black lives Matter (2013) campaign, NPC has been the pitched battle in the most destructive and humanely lacerating digital field.
-The meme showed the social media’s political polarization and dehumanization.
-Its implosion expressed another social tendency: openly “cut and paste” criteria.
+After the #Black lives Matter (2013) campaign, NPC has been the pitfall battle in the most destructive and humanly lacerating digital realm.
+The meme evidenced the political polarization and dehumanization of social networks.
+His implosion expressed another social tendency: “cut and paste” criteria openly.

-In keeping with this fact, and taking into account the recent social opening to the Internet in our country, during the 13th Havana Biennial the collective exhibition NPC: Non Playable Character was held in the Fanguito eStudio (artist Rodolfo Peraza’s space).
-The list of participating artists was headed by Vuk Ćosić (Slovenia, founding father of the net.art movement), Yucef Merhi (Venezuela, pioneer of net.art), Hamilton Mestizo (Colombia, new media artist focused on the intersections between biology and technology), Christian Oyarzún (Chile, net.art, linked to Cyberpunk culture), Nina Coulson (United Kingdom, net.art), El Diletante Digital (Cuba, website dedicated to Internet culture), Filio Gálvez (Cuba, net.art), Rewell Altunaga (Cuba, pioneer game-art in Cuba), Naivy Pérez (Cuba, net.art), the Serones duo (Cuba, net.art, game-art), Rodolfo Peraza (Cuba, pioneer new media, game-art, net.art).
+In keeping with this fact, and taking into account the recent social opening to the Internet in our country, during the 13th Havana Biennial the collective exhibition NPC: Non Playable Character was heldin Fanguito eStudio (space of the artist Rodolfo Peraza).
+The list of participating artists was headed by Vuk Cosic (Slovenia, founding father of the net.art movement), Yucef Merhi (Venezuela, pioneer of net.art), Hamilton Mestizo (Colombia, new media artist focused on the intersections between biology and technology), Christian Oyarzún (Chile, net.art, linked to Cyberpunk culture), Nina Coulson (United Kingdom, net.art), El Diletante Digital (Cuba, website dedicated to internet culture), Filio Gálvez ( Cuba, net.art), Rewell Altunaga (Cuba, pioneer game-art in Cuba), Naivy Pérez (Cuba, net.art), the Serones duo (Cuba, net.art, game-art), Rodolfo Peraza (Cuba, pioneer new media, game-art, net.art).

-The works that were part of NPC… explored how the culture of videogames and the Internet have radically modified politics, information and art today, especially in its production, distribution and reception.
-They referred to emerging digital communities and the Internet as a surveillance site, ideological battles and resistance policies, circulation and control of fake news and lost information.
+The works that were part of NPC … explored how the culture of video games and the Internet have radically modified politics, information and art today, especially in its production, distribution and reception.
+They referred to emerging digital communities and the Internet as a surveillance site, ideological and political resistance battles, the circulation and control of false news and lost information.

-NPC… did not intend to be placed under the umbrella of “new media show,” it had an open purpose.
-It made clear the foundational slogan of the net.art movement: “Art was a substitute for the Internet,” on the internet anything goes, its platforms (social media) are a reflection of human nature.
-A meritorious exhibition if the levels of cultural alienation are taken into account with respect to the dynamics of functioning within the public Internet space in Cuba.
+NPC … did not intend to place itself under the broad umbrella of “new media show,” had a frank purpose.
+He made clear the founding motto of the net.art movement: “Art was the substitute for the Internet,” on the internet anything goes, its platforms (social networks) are a reflection of human nature.
+A meritorious exhibition if cultural alienation levels are taken into account with respect to the dynamics of operation within the public Internet space in Cuba.